Mavignate/OxyMusic-Android-App/README.md

 - Music Playback: The application enables playback of music from a selected server
 - Server Selection: MusicPlayer with Server Selection allows users to choose a server from which to stream music.
 This enables them to access a wide range of tracks from various music streaming services or their own servers.
-- User Interface: The application features a simple and intuitive user interface that grants easy navigation and use of various functions.
+- User Interface: The application features a simple and intuitive user interface that grants an easy navigation and use of various functions.
 - Music Search: The application allows users to search for specific tracks or artists on the selected server or youtube service.

 ## Technologies